samuelsilvadev/profile-page/README.md

-# Cyza Test
+# Profile Page

-> Project to test my skills and applying a new job :D
+> Project to test my skills in CSS and JS :D

 ## How to install